Dino-Nuggies45/Drift-Notes/README.md

 # 🌬️ Drift Notes: Confessions to the Sea

-> *“Some words aren’t meant to be heard—only set adrift.”*
+> *“Some words aren’t meant to be heard, only set adrift.”*

 ---

 ## 🕊️ What is *Drift Notes*?

 **Drift Notes** is a personal confession platform,
-where users can write anonymous, poetic, or peculiar messages—
+where users can write anonymous, poetic, or peculiar messages
 and set them adrift in the sea of shared memory.

 No names.
 No logins.
 No judgment.